Getting your training course approved

 Are you planning to run the course yourself?

-YES - Check you meet the requirements laid down by the Accreditation Committee in the corresponding accreditation pack.
+YES - Check you meet the requirements laid down by the Accreditation Committee in the corresponding accreditation pack below.

-Once your Training Programme is accredited the Accreditation is valid for FIVE years, however, each time a course is run within the FIVE year period, it is necessary to apply for Course Re-Validation.
+Once your Training Programme is accredited the Accreditation is valid for FIVE years.
+Each time a course is run within the FIVE year period, it is necessary to apply for Course Re-Validation, for which you will need to include:

 • A description of the course with rationale and list of any changes